-We’re helping schools make use of mobile and digital technologies to improve student learning; identifying and supporting new approaches that encourage deeper learning inside and outside the classroom; and celebrating the remarkable ways that young people are using 21st century skills to make a difference in their local communities.
+We’re helping schools make use of mobile and digital technologies; identifying and supporting new approaches that encourage deeper learning inside and outside the classroom; and celebrating the remarkable ways that young people are using 21st century skills to make a difference in their local communities.

-Two related programs aim to do more.
-Our New Learning Institute works with leading learning innovators to develop, document, and present mobile- and digital-learning projects taking place in classrooms, museums, and community organizations across the United States.
-Our digital magazine, Learning Starts, similarly shares with parents and teachers the ways in which these deeper approaches and new technologies are changing the way young people learn now.
+Two additional programs now aim to do more: Our New Learning Institute works with leading learning innovators to develop, document, and present mobile- and digital-learning projects taking place in classrooms, museums, and community organizations across the United States.
+Our digital magazine, LEARNING STARTS, similarly shares with parents and teachers the ways in which these deeper approaches and new technologies are changing the way young people learn now.

 We’ve continued to build on this commitment by underwriting—together with the MacArthur Foundation—two documentary films that investigate deeper learning: New Learners of the 21st Century (2012), and Is School Enough?
 (2013) both aired nationwide on PBS and have been the subject of numerous local screenings and discussions.

 We are also connecting teachers, students, and the educational organizations that serve them through our newest initiative Project MASH; a new social learning network.
 Supported by the Pearson Foundation’s New Learning Institute, Project MASH makes it easy for teachers and students to find and share learning experiences developed in partnerships with the nation’s best learning organizations.